Monday, September 10, 2018

 every year, when this rush business kicks into gear, i'm amazed at the stories i hear from women scarred by it all. yes, women as old as me! women who 15 or 30, even 40 years later still remember the pain associated with rejection or regret. ah, ladies how can we let this happen? how can we give any group that kind of control in our lives?

 He doesn’t care how crooked your smile or how perfect your style, He loves you for you.
-He might not cover you in archaic greek letters, but He’ll wrap you in His robe of righteousness with the already written words “loved” and “chosen.”
+He might not cover you in monogrammed greek letters, but He’ll wrap you in His robe of righteousness with the already written words “loved” and “chosen.”

 greek or independent … you belong.